Hitting

 While California has strong laws protecting adults from assault, children do not have the same level of protection from physical harm in their own homes or in private schools.

-Adults are protected from being hit or slapped because such actions are considered assault—an intentional act that causes someone to fear or experience harmful or offensive contact.
+Adults are protected from being hit or slapped because such actions are considered assault under Penal code (CPC) Section 240, an intentional act of force, meaning to touch in a harmful or offensive manner.

 However, when it comes to children, the law allows parents or caregivers to use physical punishment, such as spanking or slapping, as long as it is deemed “reasonable” and does not cause visible injury, marks or is part of an ongoing pattern.
 This means children can be physically disciplined without legal consequences, even though the same actions would be illegal if done to an adult.

-California’s child welfare system follows the Structured Decision Making (SDM®) Policy and Procedures Manual, which guides how Child and Family Services assess physical discipline cases.
+California’s child welfare system follows the Structured Decision Making (SDM®) Policy and Procedures Manual, which guides how Child and Family Services social workers assess physical discipline cases.
 It stresses evaluating the severity of discipline, along with the child’s age, prior history of abuse and domestic violence, but it does not explicitly prohibit corporal punishment.
-This means that spanking, slapping, kicking, pinching, hair pulling and any other act that is not considered “excessive” may not be investigated.
+This means that some ways of spanking, slapping, kicking, pinching, hair pulling, and any other act that is not considered “excessive” may not be cause for an investigation.

 For physical abuse, here is a list of acts that will result in an investigation.
-Other acts, as previously mentioned, will not report in an investigation unless there are other issues present, a history of hitting, or the child is less than two years old.
+Other acts, as previously mentioned, will not result in an investigation unless there are other issues present, such as a history of hitting, or the child is less than two years old.

 • Hitting child’s head, back, or abdomen with substantial force;